-Anxiety, Stress and at Times Panic Attacks are present a Challenge to your Everyday Life
+Anxiety, Stress and Panic present a Challenge to your Everyday Life for most people

-Firstly it is Important to Realize these Emotions are Normal – They are all Part of your Psychological Make up
+It is Important to Realize these Emotions are Normal – They are all Part of your Psychological & Emotional Make up

-The Secret is in Learning to Use them as Your Pillar of Strength.
+The Secret is in Learning to accept and use these emotions as Your Pillar of Strength

-Sadness, Happiness, Joy, Fear, Excitement and Terror are all part of your Emotional Makeup.
+Embracing acceptance that Sadness, Happiness, Joy, Fear, Excitement and Terror are all part of life, effecting your emotions.